Mayank260901/Digital-Library-Management-System/Readme.md

 # Digital Library Book Management System

 ## Objective
 This project is a command-line application designed to help librarians efficiently manage books, including adding, updating, searching, and deleting records while tracking their availability status.
+It ensures data integrity with strict validation rules to prevent errors.

 ## Features
-- **Add a Book**: Enter book details and store them.
+- **Add a Book**: Enter book details and store them with validation checks.
 - **View All Books**: Display a list of all books.
 - **Search by ID or Title**: Find books using their ID or title.
 - **Update Book Details**: Modify book information, including availability status.
 - **Delete a Book**: Remove a book from the system.
+- **Data Validation**: Ensures book ID is unique, fields are non-empty, and availability status is valid.
 - **Exit System**: Safely close the application.

 ## Project Structure